KGT1/WeWiMi/README.md

 # WeWiMi

-*Note: this was done as a school project in order to learn Java*
+*Note: this was done as a school project in order to learn Java.*

 WeWiMi is a trivia game inspired by the British Hitshow "Who Wants to Be a Millionaire?".
 It is build with JavaFX (OpenJFX).